 - Understand the laws and regulations clearly: As said before, the laws are different for every size, location, and nature of business.
 Be aware of those environmental legislations that are relevant to your organization.

 - Build workflows: Adopt business practices to stay compliant with the legislation.
 Build an automated process and workflow, supported by a cloud-based solution.
-ComplianceQuest’s EHS solution has a module focused on helping enterprises across sectors meet their sustainability and environment goals.
+ComplianceQuest’s EHS solution has a module focused on helping enterprises across sectors meet their sustainability and environmental goals.
 From oil and gas companies to healthcare firms – a wide range of companies across industries use our Sustainability and Environment solutions.

 Check this out here: https://www.compliancequest.com/environment-and-sustainability-solutions/